Artwork Page for Knife (Mandau) and scabbard

 Both a work of art and a weapon, blades of this type with elaborately carved and plumed hilts were used mainly by the Dyak people of Kalimantan, on the Indonesian Island of Borneo.

-Shiny, silver metal, curved-blade knife with a medium-brown wood scabbard mimicking its curve.
-The blade widens and it curves down, the lower edge cut at a diagonal.
-The handle transitions from brown-string wrapped to light-yellow-brown carved with organic shapes and jutting down in an angular lower-case "r" shape, dark-brown hair strands extending from the top.
+A shiny, silver metal, curved-blade knife is displayed alongside a medium-brown wood scabbard mimicking its curve.
+The blade widens as it curves, the lower edge cut at a diagonal.
+The handle transitions from wrapped brown string to light-yellow-brown carved with organic shapes and jutting in an angular lower-case "r" shape.
+Dark-brown hair strands extend from the top.
 From the scabbard hang braided pink, yellow-orange, and dark-blue ropes, knotted together and ending in fluffy multi-colored balls.

 Knife (Mandau) and scabbard